bahrus/xtal-shell/README.md

 $hell.cd(path) allows you to move the context into children (or ancestors if you start the path with ..)

 $hell.properties lists the values of all the Polymer properties of the web component.

+$hell.pwd displays the current "directory" of your element context.